Adaptive Optics

 Ideal imaging conditions, even in turbid samples like tissue, are every microscopist’s dream.
-However, in practice, specimens are often inhomogeneous and, what’s more, embedding and immersion media are rarely perfectly index-matched.
-Refractive-index mismatches compromise the focusing capabilities of your microscope and can give rise to low-resolution and poor-quality images. abberior solves this problem using adaptive optics.
-Our Adaptive Optics unit, based on a deformable mirror, can maintain the imaging quality of your microscope, regardless of the specimen.
-Correction happens on-the-fly and leaves nothing to desire for your results.
+However, specimens are often inhomogeneous, and, what’s more, embedding and immersion media are hardly ever perfectly index-matched.
+Refractive-index mismatches compromise the focusing capabilities of your microscope and can give rise to low-resolution and poor-quality images.

-automatic aberration correction
+dynamic aberration correction

 Background-free MATRIX STED image of actin in microvilli of Caco2 cells